ubccr/ccrdocs/pages/software/modules.md

 ## Application Specific Notes

+CCR maintains a [repository](https://github.com/ubccr/ccr-examples) of examples for use in the HPC environment.
+This includes example Slurm scripts for a variety of use cases, some application-specific usage examples, and examples on using containers.
+This repository will be updated over time so check back frequently for updates.

 ### Abaqus

 Abaqus 2024 is available via an Apptainer/Singularity container.
 You can find the Abaqus container here: `/util/software/containers/x86_64/abaqus-2024.sif`  This is a large file (10GB) so please be sure to copy it to a location where you have enough space (i.e. your project directory), or you can run the container from this location.